Dragan Damjanovic: Research

-Damjanovic investigated physical processes at different driving fields over a wide range of spatial (atomic to macroscopic device size) and time (mHz to GHz) scales.
+Damjanovic investigates physical electro-mechanical processes at different driving fields over a wide range of spatial (atomic to macroscopic device size) and time (mHz to GHz) scales.
 He also studied how those processes affect the macroscopic behavior of ceramics, polymers, single crystals, and thin layers.
 His current research focuses on oxide perovskites, organometallic lead halide perovskites, and oxides with fluorite structures.

 Distinctions

-Damjanovic is an IEEE Fellow, a Fellow of the American Ceramic Society, and since 2022 the President-elect of the IEEE Ultrasonics, Frequency Control and Ferroelectrics Society (UFFC-S).
+Damjanovic is an IEEE Fellow, a Fellow of the American Ceramic Society, and served as the President of the IEEE Ultrasonics, Ferroelectrics and Frequency Control Society (UFFC-S) from 2024 to 2025.

 He is the recipient of the 2021 Humboldt Research Award, the 2020 Distinguished Service Award of the IEEE Ultrasonics, Ferroelectrics and Frequency Control Society, the 2018 IEEE Robert E. Newnham Ferroelectrics Award, the 2017 International Award of the Japanese conference on Ferroelectric Materials and Their Applications, the 2009 Rodolphe and René Haenny Award, and the 2009 Ferroelectrics Recognition Award of the IEEE UFFC-S. He was distinguished lecturer for the IEEE UFFC-S in 2010/2011.
+He was elected to the Academy of Sciences and Arts of Bosnia and Herzegovina in 2022.